 \section{Conclusion}

-In this paper, we present the first study utilizing both spontaneous and read speech in the Italian language, multimodal fusion methods based on the block-term tensor decomposition, and MoE models (sparse, multilinear based on factorization) in a single neural network.
+In this paper, we present the first study utilizing both spontaneous and read speech in the Italian language, multimodal fusion methods, and MoE models (sparse, mulilinear based on factorization) in a single neural network.
 Results show that multilinear MoE layers based on Tensor Ring Decomposition yielded the highest performance reaching Accuracy and F1-score up to 87\% and 86.66\% respectively.
-Results of an ablation study verified the effectiveness of the proposed approach.

-\textbf{Limitations:} We used one limited dataset consisting of 110 samples.
+Results of an ablation study verified the effectiveness of the proposed approach. \textbf{Limitations:} We used one limited dataset consisting of 110 samples.
 Additionally, our approach depends on labelled datasets.
-However, obtaining large labelled datasets in healthcare domain is a challenging task due to privacy issues.

-\textbf{Future Work:} In the future, we aim to use self-supervised learning approaches and parameter-efficient fine-tuning strategies in conjunction with MoE variants.
+However, obtaining large labelled datasets in healthcare domain is a challenging task due to privacy issues. \textbf{Future Work:} In the future, we aim to use self-supervised learning approaches and parameter-efficient fine-tuning strategies in conjunction with MoE variants.